Sliver (song): Legacy

 In 2011, NME ranked the song at number nine on their list of the 10 best Nirvana songs.
 In 2015, Rolling Stone placed it at number three on their ranking of 102 Nirvana songs.
-In 2020, it was ranked at number one on Kerrang!'s The 20 Greatest Nirvana Songs - Ranked list, with Sam Law calling it "a finely-balanced moment in time, powered by the frontman’s tortured intelligence but not yet corrupted by the anguish and addiction that would eventually spell his demise."
+In 2020, it was ranked at number one on Kerrang!'s "The 20 Greatest Nirvana Songs - Ranked" list, with Sam Law calling it "a finely-balanced moment in time, powered by the frontman’s tortured intelligence but not yet corrupted by the anguish and addiction that would eventually spell his demise."
+In 2023, Stephen Thomas Erlewine ranked it seventh in the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.

-Rivers Cuomo, of the American alternative rock band Weezer, named "Sliver" as the song that made the biggest impact on his life in his early 20s, and shared his memory of hearing it for the first time in a 2015 Pitchfork interview: "It was just one of those things where, by the time it got through the first chorus, I was just running around the store ...
+Rivers Cuomo, of the American alternative rock band Weezer, cited "Sliver" as the song that made the biggest impact on his life in his early 20s, and shared his memory of hearing it for the first time in a 2015 Pitchfork interview: "It was just one of those things where, by the time it got through the first chorus, I was just running around the store ...
 [It] had the simplicity of the Velvet Underground in the structure and the chords ... [and] the melody and the major chord progression of the pop music I love, like ABBA, but also this sense of destructiveness ... and it came out in this new hybrid style."

 In 2022, Paris Jackson paid homage to the music video for "Sliver" with the music video for her song "Lighthouse" which was filmed in a similar setting and also included a picture of Kurt Cobain.

 Music video

 The music video for "Sliver" was not filmed until March 1993.
-This meant that when the song featured on ITV's The Chart Show indie chart in February 1991 in the UK that only the single's cover art was shown with the audio of the song playing over it.
+This meant that when the song featured on ITV's The Chart Show indie chart in February 1991 in the UK, only the single's cover art was shown with the audio of the song playing over it.